northsaluki615/dont-panic-protocol/src/pages/faq.md

 ---
-title: "📋 Frequently Asked Questions"
+title: "❓ FAQ"
 description: "What's going on here? 🤔"
 ---

-## FAQ: Don’t Panic Protocol
+## Frequently Asked Questions: Don’t Panic Protocol

 ### 1. **What is the Don’t Panic Protocol?** 🛡️